JoseOmolon/My-Journey-into-Embedded-Systems/README.md

 Hi, I'm Jose — a web developer now pivoting into **Embedded Systems** and **Electronics**.

 While I started in web dev, I’ve always felt a deeper calling toward **building and programming real-world devices** the kind that beep, blink, and move.

+### Why the shift?

+- Web dev market is **oversaturated** and unstable for juniors
+- AI is automating a lot of frontend grunt work
+- Embedded offers a future-proof, hands-on career
+- Passion: I want to build things I can touch

+---